dreadflopp/dreads_modlist_patches/README.md

 #### [The Frozen North - Minimalistic survival overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33068)
 Install the main file *The Frozen North*.

+To activate the mod in game, go into Skyrims settings menu, choose gameplay and make sure Survival Mode is ticked.
+If Survival Mode is missing, follow these instructions to remove the esl-tag from the Frozen North plugin:

+1. From Mod Organizer 2, run SSEEdit.
+1. The *Module Selection* window opens.
+Double click on *TheFrozenNorth.esp*.
+1. Allow SSEEdit to load.
+1. Select *TheFrozenNorth.esp* on the left side of the window.
+1. Right click on *Record Flags*on the right side of the window and choose *Edit*.
+1. Untick *ESL* and click *OK*.
+1. Close SSEEdit and choose to save the changes.

 #### [Go On Ahead](http://www.nexusmods.com/skyrimspecialedition/mods/4779)

 #### [Guard Dialogue Overhaul SE](http://www.nexusmods.com/skyrimspecialedition/mods/22075)